By Gina Morin, Design Intervention

 There's a business here in town.
 They are busy ALL THE TIME.
 You can't book an appointment with them for months.
 You would think they don't need to do any marketing, right?
 Why spend the time or the money on marketing a business that's already successful?
 Because it's that consistent effort that's keeping them successful.
 Despite what seems to be having more clients than they handle, they still advertise their services week after week.
 Doing this not only builds TOMA (Top of Mind Awareness), but it creates brand credibility.
 Potential clients are seeing their name, logo and messaging over and over again.

 When you think of doing business with someone, who do you reach out to first?
 It's usually the person who comes to mind first—and who comes to mind first?
 The business that has been marketing their brand in front of you over and over and over again—no matter what.

 Proper planning is the key.
 Make a REALISTIC plan and stick to it.
 If you want to blog once a month, but you can only blog once a quarter, then plan for that.
 If you want to run a promotion every week, but your budget only allows you to do it once a month, then plan for that.

 It's always great to do more if you can.
 We all want to do more.
-I have a list a mile long of all the things I want to put in place with my marketing, but there are only so many hours in the day and only so much money in my budget.
+I have a list a mile long of all the things I want to put in place with my marketing, but there are only so many hours in the day and just so much money in my budget.
 Success with marketing is more about quality and consistency than it is about quantity.

-So find out what works for your budget and your time and stick to it—no matter what.
+Find out what works for your budget and your time and stick to it—no matter what.
 Need help planning or implementing your marketing tactics?
 Let's chat!